LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **HideMultipleDocumentNotificationViewDocumentsButton** (v1.27.0): if `true`, the `View documents` button will not be included in the pending action emails for multiple documents.
 This ensures that the email only contains links that do not require the user to log in.

+* **AllowAlgorithmNotAllowed** (v1.31.0): if `true` accepts documents signed with algorithms that are deemed insecure shuch as SHA-1.

+* **MaxNumberSignaturesToValidateAtOnce** (default: `40`, v1.31.0): sets the maximum number of signatures a document can have in order to validate all signatures at once instead of doing it in rounds.
+* **NumberSignaturesPerValidationRound** (default: `10`, v1.31.0): sets the number of signatures validated in each validation round if the document has exceeded the number specified in the MaxNumberSignaturesToValidateAtOnce setting.

 <a name="document-types-settings" />
 ###  *DocumentTypes* Settings (v1.7.0)